-Discuss each problem with your teammates, then write up your own solution.
+Discuss each problem with your teammates (usually groups of 3), then write up your own solution.
 Be sure to compare final results with your teammates, as a way to catch mistakes.
 It can also be very interesting when you and a teammate use different methods to arrive at a result!
 Do not hesitate to ask for help from other students, from Melina, or from Bill.

-1. Hands-on activity!
-We intend this to be a fun way to use your knowledge of 2D projectile motion!
-Your goal is to position two chemistry-lab ringstand rings such that your projectile ball passes through both rings (ideally on the first try), based on measurements and calculations you make before launching the ball.
-Ball launchers will be on tables 1,7 and 2,10, aimed so that balls land on tables 3 and 6, with ringstands in between.
+1. Your goal is to position two chemistry-lab ringstand rings such that your projectile ball passes through both rings (ideally on the first try), based on measurements and calculations you make before launching the ball.
+Ball launchers will be on tables 1,7 and 2.10, aimed so that balls land on tables 3 and 6, with ringstands in between.
 Use the spring-loaded ball launcher on the medium range setting.
 For consistent results, pull the yellow string on the release lever perpendicular to the axis of the ball launcher.
-This will release the ball at an initial speed $v_i = 5 \,\mathrm{m/s}$, from the point where the white ball is painted on the side of the launcher, which you should take to be the origin of your coordinate system.
+This will release the ball at an initial speed $|v_i = 5 \,\mathrm{m/s}|$, from the point where the white ball is painted on the side of the launcher, which you should take to be the origin of your coordinate system.
 Be careful to use this same y = 0 height reference when positioning your hoops.
-We have fixed the launch angle at 37°, to make a 3-4-5 triangle: $\cos(37^\circ) = \frac{4}{5}$ and $\sin(37^\circ) = \frac{3}{5}$.
-That should give you $v{xi} = 4 \,\mathrm{m/s}$ and $v{yi} = 3 \,\mathrm{m/s}$.

-Deliverables: write up your calculations (next page is blank); sketch your setup, including relevant dimensions; and demonstrate your results for Bill or Melina.
-If you like, you can get one extra point if you email a short video clip to Bill and Melina (both of us) - but try to keep attachment sizes below $10 \sim 20$ MB.
+We have fixed the launch angle at 37°, to make a 3-4-5 triangle: $cos(37^\circ) = \frac{4}{5}$ and $sin(37^\circ) = \frac{3}{5}$.
+That should give you $v{xi} = 4 \,\mathrm{m/s}$ and $v{vi} = 3 \,\mathrm{m/s}$.
+Write up your calculations (next page is blank); sketch your setup, including relevant dimensions; and demonstrate your results for Bill or Melina.
+If you like, you can get one extra point if you email a short video clip to Bill and Melina (below $10 \sim 20$ MB please).

 2. A 1.30 kg block on a horizontal tabletop is pushed against the free end of a spring (whose other end is attached to a wall) until the spring is compressed 0.220 m from its relaxed length.
-The spring constant is k = 150 N/m, and the coefficient of kinetic friction between block and tabletop is 0.27.
+The spring constant is $k=150~\mathrm{N/m}$, and the coefficient of kinetic friction between block and tabletop is 0.27.
 When the block is released from being held against the compressed spring, how far does the block travel before coming to rest?

 3. Sam the bartender knows exactly how fast to push a mug of beer so that it comes to a stop in front of Norm at the other end of the bar.
 On the last round, however, Norm asks for only half a mug.
+To make the half-filled mug get to Norm, does Sam push it faster than the full mug, more slowly, or at the same speed?
+Assume that Sam knows the coefficient of kinetic friction between mug.
 To make the half-filled mug get to Norm, does Sam push it faster than the full mug, more slowly, or at the same speed?
 Assume that Sam knows the coefficient of kinetic friction between the glass mug and the granite countertop of the bar.
 Use your knowledge of friction to argue convincingly, using whatever equations or clear statements about physics may be relevant, how the half-full mug's initial speed should compare with the full mug's initial speed.